What are the sources of revenue for state governments?

 Over the same period, the share of general revenue from state taxes declined by 10 percentage points, from 60 percent to 50 percent.
 The portion from individual income taxes rose slightly over the period, while the share from all other taxes declined.

-State revenue grew slightly faster than the national economy between 1977 and 2012, rising from 8 percent of GDP in 1977 to 10 percent by 2013 (figure 3).
-State revenues peaked at 11 percent of GDP in 2011 before falling in 2012, largely because of a decline in federal transfers in the wake of the economic recovery.
+State revenue grew slightly faster than the national economy between 1977 and 2014, rising from 8 percent of GDP in 1977 to 10 percent in 2005 and staying there for the next decade (figure 3).
+State revenues peaked at 11 percent of GDP in 2011 before falling back to 10 percent in 2014, largely because of a decline in federal transfers in the wake of the economic recovery.

 US Department of Commerce, Bureau of Economic Analysis.
 BEA National Economic Accounts: Current-dollar and ‘real’ GDP.